 Returning to the states for a period of renewal, Sister Anna Maria continued attending classes at Montclair State College, NJ and translating the Celam courses from English to Spanish, working toward the Masters Degree which she earned in 1985.

 Another pioneering moment came in 1988 when Sister Anna Maria helped open a new mission in Nepal.
 She served in a Jesuit seminary training future teachers and teaching English as a second language.
 In refugee camps in Damak, she trained Bhutanese secondary teachers.

-Sister Anna Maria then worked among Hispanic residents of West Haven, CT, with other semi-retired Maryknoll Sisters.
+Returning to the States in 1999, Sister Anna Maria served among Hispanic residents of West Haven, CT, living with other semi-retired Maryknoll Sisters.
 Her energy, humor and compassion endeared her to many.
 While volunteering in a food bank, she commented, “When I returned to this wonderful country of abundance, I was surprised that some people do not have enough to eat and I wanted to help alleviate their suffering.”

 Sister Anna Maria returned to the Maryknoll Sisters Center, Maryknoll, NY in 2003 where she served in the Congregational Development Department and continues to reside and serve in the Congregation’s Treasury Department today.